ramiy/Charitable/readme.txt

 Other fundraising software charges you for every donation you receive.

 Charitable is different.
 We won't charge you any transaction fees and you can use Charitable for free.

+= Unlimited fundraising campaigns =

+You can set up as many campaigns as you'd like with Charitable, and you can tailor them to your needs.
+You can set up suggested donation amounts, allow them to donate as much as they want, or do both.

+Need to set a fundraising goal?
+No problem.

+Running a time-sensitive campaign?
+Set an end date for your campaign and give it a sense of urgency.

 = Works with any theme =